radio-astro-tools/spectral-cube/docs/beam_handling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Formally, operations on multiple spectral channels require the data to have a common resolution.
-In practice, data cubes with a high-spectral resolution will have the beam vary by a very small factor between adjacent channels.
+In practice, data cubes with a high spectral resolution will have the beam vary by a very small factor between adjacent channels.
 It is then a safe approximation to ignore small changes in the beam to avoid having to convolve the entire data cube to a common beam (which might be a slow and expensive operation for large cubes).